Benjamin2009/Benjamin2009.github.io/index.md

-<base target="_blank"> <!-- Add this line at the top so that the clicking the link will open a new tab -->
+<base target="_blank"> <!-- Add this line at the top so that clicking the link will open a new tab -->

 # **<span style="color:#0277BD;"><center>Portfolio</center></span>**